ncov-ic/pipeline/README.md

 ## Getting started

-To run reports in this repository you will need to download the R package orderly, see the section below.
+To run reports similar to those in this repository you will need to download the R package orderly, see the section below.
 If you would only like to view the code- this can all be found as separate report folders in the `src` directory.
 If you would only like to look at the output- this can all be found in separate report folders in the `archive` folder.

+Note, the reports here require access to upload and save the data to.
+If you would like to adapt these reports for your own use, please update the file paths in the `upload` section of the `rtm_incoming_preflight`.

 ### Installation